KushajveerSingh/notes/docs/html/html.md

         ```

         List of all the `content` values can be found in [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) page of HTTP.

+        !!! note "Setting HTTP headers is preferred"

+            Setting HTTP headers through the backend server is preferred over using `<meta>` tags.
+Use `<meta>` for cases, when site is being deployed statically.

     - `default-style` - used when providing alternate stylesheets, to set the default.